Northrop YF-17

 The Northrop YF-17 (nicknamed "Cobra") is a prototype lightweight fighter aircraft designed by Northrop aviation for the United States Air Force's Lightweight Fighter (LWF) technology evaluation program.
 The LWF was initiated because many in the fighter community believed that aircraft like the F-15 Eagle were too large and expensive for many combat roles.
 The YF-17 was the culmination of a long line of Northrop designs, beginning with the N-102 Fang in 1956, continuing through the F-5 family.

-Although it lost the LWF competition to the F-16 Fighting Falcon, the YF-17 was selected for the new Naval Fighter Attack Experimental (VFAX) program.
+Although it lost the LWF competition to the YF-16, now F-16 Fighting Falcon, the YF-17 was selected for the new Naval Fighter Attack Experimental (VFAX) program.
 In enlarged form, the F/A-18 Hornet was adopted by the United States Navy and United States Marine Corps to replace the A-7 Corsair II and F-4 Phantom II, complementing the more expensive F-14 Tomcat.
 This design, conceived as a small and lightweight fighter, was scaled up to the Boeing F/A-18E/F Super Hornet, which is similar in size and weight to the F-15 and ultimately replaced the F-14.
+A non-naval, export variant developed and marketed by Northrop, the F-18L failed to attract buyers; nevertheless, many air forces have operated the McDonnell Douglas F/A-18 as a purely land-based fighter.

 Design and development

 Background

 The aircraft's main design elements date to early 1965, from the internal Northrop project N-300.
 The N-300 was derived from the F-5E, and features a longer fuselage, small leading-edge root extensions (LERX), and more powerful GE15-J1A1 turbojets, rated at 9,000 lbf (40 kN).
 The wing position was raised slightly to increase ground clearance for ordnance.
-The N-300 further evolved into the P-530 Cobra, which uses 13000 lbf GE15-J1A5 engines, with a very small .25 bypass ratio leading to the nickname "leaky turbojet".
+The N-300 further evolved into the P-530 Cobra, which uses 13000 lbf GE15-J1A5 engines, with a very small 0.25:1 bypass ratio leading to the nickname "leaky turbojet".
 The bypass air was required for cooling the afterburner and nozzle and the cool bypass duct surface allowed the engine bay to be constructed of lighter, cheaper materials.

-The P-530 wing planform and nose section were similar to the F-5, with a trapezoidal shape formed by a sweep of 20° at the quarter-chord line, and a tapered trailing edge, but was over double the area, with 400 sqft as opposed to 186 sqft of the F-5E.
+The P-530 wing planform and nose section were similar to the F-5, with a trapezoidal shape formed by a sweep of 20° at the quarter-chord line, and an unswept trailing edge, but was over double the area, with 400 sqft as opposed to 186 sqft of the F-5E.
 Initially shoulder mounted, the wings were lowered to the mid position.
 Its most distinctive new feature were the LERXs that tapered into the fuselage under the cockpit.
-They enabled maneuvering at angles of attack exceeding 50°, by providing about 50% additional lift.
-The extensions also align airflow into the engines at high angles of attack.
-The resemblance to the head of a cobra lead to the adoption of the nickname "Cobra", often unofficially used for the YF-17.
+They added about 50% additional lift at angles of attack exceeding 50°, improving maneuvering.
+The extensions also aligned airflow into the engines at high angles of attack.
+The resemblance to the head of a cobra led to the adoption of the nickname "Cobra" for the P-530.